reverentgeek/jamstack-hugo-demo/content/post/jamstack.md

 });
 ```

-Add to the `/static/js` folder a new file named `okta.js`.
-Add the following JavaScript to this file.
+Add a new file named `okta.js` to the `/static/js` folder with the following JavaScript.
 This code will be used everywhere on the site *except* on the login page.

 ```js
 // wait for the page to load